 Provisions of a Morris County Restraining Order

-- Prohibition from owning or possessing firearms or other weapons
+- Prohibiting the defendant from owning or possessing firearms or other weapons,

 Morris County Restraining Order Lawyer

 Have you been served with a temporary restraining order in Morris County?
 Don't waste time; assistance from an experienced lawyer is the key to preserving your rights.
-Attorney Joseph D. Lento will effectively represent you in a restraining order hearing and defend any related criminal charges.
+Attorney Joseph D. Lento and the Lento Law Firm will effectively represent you in a restraining order hearing and defend against any related criminal charges.
 Contact the office at (888) 535-3686 for a case evaluation.